rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Once we have done this, we can perform feature selection using these window summaries as features, which will hopefully contain all sensor information in a reduced feature space.

 We need to be careful here.
 To do this, we are assuming that our testing set will also contain multiple observations from a single time-window.
-If we were to test on only a few single timepoints, say a holdout set of only 20 observations from different windows and on different subjects, we could not calculate meaningful window summary statistics!
-Running this pre-processing on such a test set would give near-0 values, and these summaries would not provide any predictive information.
+If we were to test on only a few single timepoints, say a hold-out set of only 20 observations from different windows and on different subjects, we could not calculate meaningful window summary statistics!
+Attempting to run this pre-processing on such a test set would give near-0 values for statistical summaries, and these summaries would not provide any predictive information.

 Our test set contains 20% of the data, stratified by class, which gives hundreds of observations from only a few subjects and curl repetitions, so there is likely to be enough data in our test set to produce these summaries there.